SNCF

 Pre-recorded announcements - for example, the destination of an incoming train and the platform it's coming in on - help passengers catch the right trains.
 To trigger one of these announcements, a railway operative simply selects the relevant three-digit code - message type and then the two digit track number - from a menu on their Sepura hand-held radio, then presses the Send button: the announcement plays immediately over the platform speakers.

-The process is much faster and more accurate than when staff had to enter the codes manually; but the need to press Send to transmit the code helps avoid mistakes, as it gives staff a moment to double-check they've selected the right code.
+The need to press Send to transmit the code helps avoid mistakes, as it gives staff a moment to double-check they've selected the right code.

 Using a separate SDA on their hand-held radios, platform staff can also update the visual display boards that show information about an incoming train, such as the number of carriages and the section of the platform each carriage will stop at.
 With these details available in good time, passengers can prepare for the train's arrival, which speeds up boarding and helps ensure the train is ready to leave on time.